-During treatment, gold nanotubes are injected into the mesothelioma tumor site and the cancer cells absorb them.
+Gold nanotubes are injected into the mesothelioma tumor site and the cancer cells absorb them during treatment.
 When the doctor targets them with a laser beam, the nanotubes inside heat up and destroy surrounding cancer cells in a process known as phototherapy or photothermia.

 The process of transferring medicine when heated with a laser is known as a photothermally triggered drug release.
 Before the medicine is released, gold nanotubes are stacked into cancerous cell membranes and filled with an anticancer medicine that’s activated and released with a laser beam.
 When nanotubes with anti-cancer medications are injected into the cancer site, the infrared light disrupts the vesicles and releases the drug, effectively shrinking or killing the cancer cells nearby.

 Since nanoparticles are efficiently transferred to their malignant targets, side effects and toxicity from the gold and anti-cancer medications are reduced as opposed to when injected directly, making nanoparticles an effective cancer attack tool that allows fewer side effects than other treatments.
 More factors that contribute to reduced adverse effects include the laser beam’s ability to pass through the body and heat up gold nanoparticles without damaging or burning nearby cells.

 However, as with all treatments, this therapy carries some risks for complications.
 Even though chemotherapy medication issues are reduced when delivered through nanoparticles, some side effects associated with chemotherapy include:

 If you experience any unmanageable side effects, contact your doctor right away for the next steps.
 They may be able to prescribe medication or recommend methods to help manage any adverse reaction you may have.